maoberlehner/markus-oberlehner-net/content/blog/use-fragments-to-avoid-obsolete-graphql-fields-in-vue-applications.md

          └─ UserDetails
 ```

-In our example, the `UserDashboard` component is responsible for fetching the current user and the necessary fields to render all of the child components.
+In our example, the `UserDashboard` component is responsible for fetching the current user and the necessary fields to render all of its child components.

 ```html
 <template>